 Why has the ongoing pandemic caused a surge in eating disorders?

-The increase in time spent online has also meant that young people are now more likely to be exposed to content that encourages poor self-esteem and disordered eating behaviours.
-In a recent study over (55%) of those living with an eating disorder reported that increased time spent online due to COVID-19 had worsened their symptoms.
+In a recent study, over (55%) of those living with an eating disorder reported that increased time spent online due to COVID-19 had worsened their symptoms.

 How can you support young people?